-The method is to calculate the overall factor for each set of cable conditions and then to use the lowest only.
-For example, if an the way to the boiler house the cable is buried in thermal insulation in the wall of a space where the temperature is only 20°C and runs on its own, not grouped with other circuits, only the carrection factor for thermal insulation would apply.
-However, since the cable is then grouped with others, and is subject to a high ambient temperature, the factors are:
+The method is to calculate the overall factor for each set of cable conditions and then to the lowest only.
+For example, if an the way to the boiler house the cable is buried in al insulation in the wall of a space where the temperature is only 20°C and runs on not grouped with other circuits, only the carrection factor for thermal insulation apply.
+However, since the cable is then grouped with others, and is subject to a ambient temperature, the factors are:

-Ci = 0.5 $Ca \ge Cg = 0.77 \ge 0.65 = 0.5$
+C = 0.5Con Cg = 0.77 x 0.65 = 0.5

 The two factors are the same, so either fbut not both) can be applied.
-Had they been different, the smaller would have been used.
+Had they been the smaller would have been used.